Skip to content

 Innovation in formulating lower-carbon fuels

-Aramco is a leading energy and chemicals company with oil and gas production as its primary business.
+Aramco is an energy and chemicals company with oil and gas production as its primary business.
+The fuel mentioned here is not yet commercially available.

 Exploring a lower-carbon fuel formulation for the track…